Controllable nonreciprocal optical response and handedness-switching in magnetized spin orbit coupled graphene: Introduction

-In this paper, we have considered a graphene layer with extrinsically-induced Rashba SOC and magnetization.
+In this paper, we have considered a graphene layer with extrinsically induced Rashba SOC and magnetization.
 Starting from a microscopic Hamiltonian and employing a Green's function approach, we derive expressions for the components of the dynamical optical conductivity tensor, and thereby obtain the associated frequency-dependent permittivity tensor.
 Our results illustrate that the optical conductivity acquires a strong peak associated with SOC at frequencies close to the corresponding SOC energy.
-A nonzero magnetization of moderate strength perpendicular to the graphene plane results in a clear second peak in the frequency-dependent optical conductivity, well-separated from the SOC peak.
-To confirm our findings, we analyze their origins through visualizing various possible interband and interband optical transitions in the band structure.
+A nonzero magnetization of moderate strength perpendicular to the graphene plane results in a clear second peak in the frequency-dependent optical conductivity, well separated from the SOC peak.
+To confirm our findings, we analyze their origins through visualizing various possible interband and intraband optical transitions in the band structure.
 Therefore, we find that the optical conductivity and dielectric response can be practical tools for identifying the presence of SOC induced in graphene, and estimating its strength unambiguously.
 Moreover, upon calculating the CD, we demonstrate that a nanoscale device of the type schematically shown in Fig.~\ref{fig1} can efficiently control handedness-switching by tuning the chemical potential and magnetization strength.
 Our results and findings may serve as a possible scenario for the physical origins of a nonzero CD observed in a recent experiment involving a graphene system deposited on a $\rm SiC$ substrate \cite{C.Hwang}.
 This would suggest that the interaction of graphene and a substrate can result in SOC and a nonzero magnetism.

 The paper is organized as follows.
 In Sec.~\ref{sec:theory}, the theoretical model is outlined, including the model Hamiltonian.
 In Sec.~\ref{sec:optcond}, the analytical and numerical evaluations of the dynamical optical conductivity are performed.
-In Sec.~\ref{sec:hand}, the finite frequency dielectric tensor is discussed and the response of the magnetized spin orbit coupled graphene to polarized EM waves is analyzed.
+In Sec.~\ref{sec:hand}, the finite-frequency dielectric tensor is discussed and the response of the magnetized spin-orbit coupled graphene to polarized EM waves is analyzed.
 Finally, we summarize the results with concluding remarks in Sec.~\ref{sec:concl}.